ashishgupta6/sign3-integration-guide-flutter/README.md

 ## Initializing the SDK
 1. Create an `Application` class in the Android folder of your Flutter project, initialize the Sign3 SDK in the `onCreate()` method of the class, and add the Application class to your `AndroidManifest.xml` file.
+2. This SDK needs 2 required permissions for Android to achieve higher accuracy.
+   - ACCESS_FINE_LOCATION
+   - READ_PHONE_STATE
-2. Use the ClientID and Client Secret shared with the credentials document.
+3. Use the ClientID and Client Secret shared with the credentials document.

 ### For Java
 ```java